Back to Journal

 Walking Skeleton: First Deploy to Cloudflare

-Sprint 1's goal is a walking skeleton — the thinnest vertical slice that proves the whole pipeline works end to end.
-For The Dev Playbook, that means: code compiles, pages render, MDX works, and it's live on a real domain.
+Sprint 1's goal is a walking skeleton: the thinnest vertical slice that proves the whole pipeline works end to end.
+For The Dev Playbook, that means code compiles, pages render, MDX works, and it's live on a real domain that real humans can visit.

 What's a Walking Skeleton?